Marc-Cash/secondFolder/Readme.md

 This is the Readme file for the second repo
 Middle line added manually via editor
-"Change added in the new_feature repo
-This is the second line on the second repo readme file
+Change made in dazzling_feature to provoke conflict This is the second line on the second repo readme file